A More Perfect Union (Person of Interest): Plot

 The Machine has produced a new number, which actually belongs to a marriage license.
 It belongs to the upcoming wedding of Phoebe Turner and Will O'Brien.
 Reese (Jim Caviezel) infiltrates Phoebe's bachelorette party, attracting the attention of her sister Janna.
 Suspecting that a family rivalry could unleash disastrous events, Reese and Finch (Michael Emerson) crash the wedding to find out more.
 Finch leaves Root (Amy Acker) in charge of the Machine and the subway station.

 Root approaches Fusco (Kevin Chapman) about helping her with a new number: Howard Carpenter, a city planner.
 Samaritan has now begun to track Fusco, having previously labeled him a "potential obstructionist", which forces Fusco to work indoors in a secret case revolving around missing people targeted by Samaritan.
 Fusco follows Carpenter and catches him meeting with Bruce Moran (James LeGros), who seems to be caught up in a Samaritan-engineered interference with a demolition project.
 Howard then disappears, joining Fusco's secret investigation list.
 Fusco and Bear arrive at the eventual demolition site, finding many of the missing persons he has been investigating, including Krupa and a dead Moran and Howard.
 He tries to contact Finch, but is caught in the demolition, which is just starting.

-Back at the wedding, what starts as a simple suspicion of rivalry soon escalates as the team finds that there are hitmen in the wedding, which are quickly dispatched by Reese and Root, who crashed the wedding as a cater.
-They initially deduce Phoebe's father used drugs on his horses to win races but it's actually Phoebe's sister, Karen (Christina Bennett Lind), who plans to kill a journalist named Maggie (Purva Bedi), who was in attendance at the wedding.
-Reese and Root save Maggie without interfering with the wedding plans and avoiding chaos.
-Root then confides on Finch that she attended the wedding out of loneliness and reveals she knows about the outcome simulator.
+Back at the wedding, what starts as a simple suspicion of rivalry soon escalates as the team finds that there are hitmen at the wedding, who are quickly dispatched by Reese and Root, who crashed the wedding as a caterer.
+They initially deduce Phoebe's father used drugs on his horses to win races, but it's actually Phoebe's sister, Karen (Christina Bennett Lind), who plans to kill a journalist named Maggie (Purva Bedi), who was in attendance at the wedding.
+Reese and Root save Maggie without interfering with the wedding plans and avoid chaos.
+Root then confides in Finch that she attended the wedding out of loneliness and reveals she knows about the outcome simulator.

 After failing to advance more in the simulations, Greer (John Nolan) takes Shaw (Sarah Shahi) to a field day in some places in the area to convince her to bend her moral compass in favor of Samaritan.
 Desperate, Greer takes Shaw to meet Gabriel (Oakes Fegley), Samaritan's analog interface, who gives an apocalyptic depiction of what Samaritan is capable of, defending his actions as saving humanity from itself.
 It's then revealed that the events are not a simulation, but a manipulation of Shaw's thoughts and neurological activity.